apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/create_ami.png" alt="Create AMI" width="480">
 </p>

-After clicking on "Assign" button the Notebook status changes to Creating AMI.
-Once an image is created the Notebook status changes back to Running.
+After clicking on "Create" button the Notebook status changes to "Creating image".
+Once an image is created the Notebook status changes back to "Running".

 To create new analytical environment from custom image click on "Create new" button on “List of Resources” page.

-“Create analytical tool” popup is shown up.
-Choose a template of a Notebook for which the custom image is created:
+“Create analytical tool” popup shows up.
+Choose project, endpoint, template of a Notebook for which the custom image has been created:

 <p align="center">
     <img src="doc/create_notebook_from_ami.png" alt="Create notebook from AMI" width="560">
 </p>

 Before clicking "Create" button you should choose the image from "Select AMI" and fill in the "Name" and "Instance shape".

+**NOTE:** This functionality is implemented for AWS and GCP.

 --------------------------
 ## Stop Notebook server <a name="notebook_stop"></a>